mikeflynn/punchingkitty.com/content/post/2020-06-29-crazy-people-pointing-guns-making-protests-about-them.md

 ![Patricia McCloskey](/images/2020/06/cwe_crazy_rich_people_002.jpg)

 Oh...ok, cool.
-So just the same old stuff then?
+So just like usual stuff then?
 Got it.

 > Video of Mark McCloskey and Patricia McCloskey pointing guns at protesters walking by their home in St. Louis, Missouri on June 28, went viral on Twitter.
 The married couple, who work together as personal injury trial lawyers, came out of their house armed on Sunday to prevent protesters from walking onto their property in the Forest Park area.